useNature.com ... for your Health ...

 Moreover, the activity is undertaken primarily for its healing benefits rather than for the creative end result; in fact, the piece of artwork may never be shown to anyone outside the therapy session.

-The act of making a piece of art triggers internal activity that contributes to physical, emotional, and spiritual healing.
+The act of creating a piece of art triggers internal activity that contributes to physical, emotional, and spiritual healing.

 For people who are not able or ready to create art, going to an art museum or looking through art books can also be helpful: Simply viewing art refreshes the spirit and promotes relaxation.